The Ten Commandments - The Movie

 The Ten Commandments (Portuguese: Os Dez Mandamentos - O Filme) is a 2016 Brazilian film released by RecordTV in an association with Paris Filmes.
 It is an adaptation of the eponymous television series presented by Rede Record in 2015, with new footage and different developments of which were shown in its last chapter on television.

 The adaptation was written by Vivian de Oliveira and directed by Alexandre Avancini, with the same cast as the soap opera.

+It was produced by the Universal Church of the Kingdom of God, a controversial evangelist church in Brazil.

 Earning over R$116.4 million, The Ten Commandments is currently the fourth highest-grossing Brazilian film.

 Plot

 The film tells the story of Moses leading the Israelite people out of Egypt into the promised land.
 The plot has the loose adaptation of four books of the Bible that have this trajectory: Exodus, Leviticus, Numbers and Deuteronomy.
 Welcomed by Pharaoh's daughter as a baby, Moses grows as an Egyptian Prince, but turns against his adoptive family in favor of the suffering people of Israel, whom he should lead to liberty.